TechnoMageKOMT/Programming_Notes/JavaScript/Backend/nodejsAndExpress.md

 })
 ```

-To see the structure of the o bject in order to find the required data, copy the `url` in a Google browser and view it with the JSON Viewer Pro extension.
+To see the structure of the object in order to find the required data, copy the `url` in a Google browser and view it with the JSON Viewer Pro extension.
 (Note: Firefox version is very limited so rather use Google to find the paths to data if needed)

 ## Using Express to Render a Website with Live API Data